fredriksa/DifficultyScaler/readme.md

 - Do not damage other drowned with thrown tridents.
 - Have an increased chance of dropping a trident on death.

+### Piglin

+- Looking at a piglin in the Nether has a chance to make all nether piglins become hostile.
+Avoid eye contact at all costs.